-Although the process will be different for each person, counseling support may include talking about how to:
+Although the process will be different for each person, counseling support may include talking about:

-- Adjust to the BMT process and survivorship
+- Adjusting to new treatments, living with your illness and the BMT process and survivorship

-- Manage emotions, such as anxiety or sadness
+- Managing emotions, such as anxiety or sadness

-- Improve communication with the health care team and family members
+- Improving communication with the health care team and family members

-- Identify and cope with family role changes that have occurred due to transplant
+- Identifying and coping with family role changes because of illness or transplant

-- Find reliable mental health-related information and community resources
+- Finding reliable mental health-related information and community resources